flokk.

 Navigli Canal Walk

 Spend the late afternoon walking the Naviglio Grande towpath, where kids enjoy watching boats, street artists, and the steady foot traffic along Milan's most atmospheric waterway.
-Stop for gelato at G
+Stop for gelato at Gelateria Artigianale Umberto, a neighbourhood favourite on the canal, before heading back to your hotel.

 experiences